bedops/bedops/docs/content/installation.rst

 Mac OS X
 --------

-In Mac OS X, you have two options to install BEDOPS via source code: Compile the code manually, or use the Homebrew package manager to manage installation of a prebuilt pacakge.
+In Mac OS X, you have a few options to install BEDOPS via source code: Compile the code manually, or use the Bioconda or Homebrew package manager to manage installation.

-Compilation of BEDOPS on Mac OS X via either procedure requires Clang/LLVM 3.5 or greater, which includes support for `C++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ features required by core BEDOPS tools.
+Compilation of BEDOPS on Mac OS X requires Clang/LLVM 3.5 or greater, which includes support for `C++11 <http://en.wikipedia.org/wiki/C%2B%2B11>`_ features required by core BEDOPS tools.
 Other tools may be required as described in the installation documentation that follows.
 GNU GCC is no longer required for compilation on OS X hosts.

 ^^^^^^^^^^^^^^^^^^
 Manual compilation